 What stuck with me was the way she spoke of her dead husband as if he were still alive and would return any moment to fix the benches that lined the sidewalks surrounding the various clusters of units.
-I told her I didn’t care that the benches were falling apart around the complex; what I liked the about apartments were they were the closest ones to MetroPark, the regional, park-and-ride transit center in Woodbridge New Jersey, with trains into New York City every twenty minutes.
+I told her I didn’t care that the benches were falling apart around the complex, but if I could I'd help her.
+What I liked the about apartments were they were the closest ones to MetroPark, the regional, park-and-ride transit center in Woodbridge New Jersey, with trains into New York City every twenty minutes.
 To me, this alone made it perfect.
-My dream after all was for me and Adam to get a business rolling, for us to have an office in Manhattan and if that worked out, to drive a BMWs.
+My dream was for me and Adam to get a business rolling, for us to have an office in Manhattan and if that worked out, to drive a BMWs.
 I didn’t care where we lived or had to do in the meantime.
-Living at Greenspring Gardens, with its few hundred identical units, falling apart brick, crusted paint, and units top and bottom spread out over several acres and built at a time when real estate in New Jersey must have been cheap, would be fine.
+Living at Greenspring Gardens, with its few hundred identical old brick units, crusted paint, and units top and bottom spread out over several acres and built at a time when real estate in New Jersey must have been cheap, would be fine.

-I’d known Adam since the fall of 1978 when we both entered college as freshman.
-I met him when I was delivering mini-refrigerators as a side hustle - a business I started with student loan funds I did not need to use.
+When I met Adam in the fall of 1978, we both freshman.
+I was delivering mini-refrigerators as a side hustle - a business I started with student loan funds I did not need to use.
 He lived off-campus, in a trailer, where he had the room to get wrapped up in his inventions.
-He said he hadn’t made any friends and didn’t care to, and I really appreciated the honesty.
+He said he hadn’t made any friends and didn’t care to.
+I appreciated his honesty.
 When I returned later on on a Friday night with his mini-fridge, I mentioned a party brewing at OGO, one of the three fraternities on campus.
-He lifted his head up from looking down at his shop table and dropped what he was doing and followed me out the door.
+He lifted his head up from his shop table and followed me out the door.

-After graduation, he took a job with Seirt Labs and moved to New Brunswick a couple towns away from my apartment.
-I had a menial job delivering artwork to corporations in Manhattan.
+After graduation, he took a job with Seirt Labs and moved to New Brunswick a couple towns away from my apartment in Edison.
+I had a menial job delivering artwork to corporations in Manhattan but that changed.

 One Saturday morning, there was a knock at my door real early, around seven am.
 Adam said he’d been up all night.
 He said he couldn’t wait any longer or listen to any more of my doubts.
 He was certain one ride would prove that his invention worked just the way he described it.